 1995 was a historic year for Union Pacific.
 Several significant strategic initiatives were launched that will reposition the Company and provide strong support for continued growth in shareholder value.
 Our acquisition of the Chicago and North Western, the agreement to acquire the Southern Pacific and the initial public offering of an interest in Union Pacific Resources are important strategic decisions that will provide long-term economic benefit to the Company and its shareholders.
-In addition, our record income of \$946 million in 1995 is a source of great pride to all of us and the top management succession plan we have developed is crucial to the future of the Company.
-All of these efforts have been well received in the investment community and our stock has rebounded substantially from this time last year.
+In addition, the development of a top management succession plan is crucial to the future of the Company and to the shareholders, and our record income of \$964 million is a source of great pride to all of us.
+These efforts have been well received in the investment community; our stock rebounded during the year and shareholder value increased over \$4 billion from this time last year.

-Your management and Board of Directors also addressed the increasingly significant subject of corporate governance to ensure that your Company is responsive to shareholder interests and maintains its position as one of the best managed companies in the business.
+Your management and Board of Directors also addressed the increasingly significant subject of corporate governance to ensure that your Company is responsive to share- holder interests and maintains its position as one of the best managed companies in the business.
 The discussion of our corporate governance practices in the Corporate Governance Standards section of the Proxy Statement will be of special interest to all shareholders.
 We would also like to focus your attention on our proposals to eliminate cumulative voting in the election of directors and to declassify the Board, which will result in the annual election of all directors.
 We urge you to support these proposals, each of which is conditioned upon shareholder approval of the other; their approval will further demonstrate and reinforce our commitment to equal treatment of all shareholders.